mongodb/docs/source/includes/limits-sharding-shardkey-monotonic-throughput.rst

-For clusters with high insert volumes, a shard keys with monotonically increasing and decreasing keys can affect insert throughput.
+For clusters with high insert volumes, a shard key with monotonically increasing and decreasing keys can affect insert throughput.
 If your shard key is the ``_id`` field, be aware that the default values of the ``_id`` fields are :term:`ObjectIds